“Of places that are, by their very nature of being, like the introverts of the society.

 When I visited, the Multimedia Center auditorium had ‘Foodie’ film series going on and the event had movies like Tampopo, Spinning Plates, Etz Limon, The Hundred Foot Journey, The Lunchbox, Fire In The Blood, Chef, Estomago, apart from plethora of movies, plays, dance and music events all around.

-I happened to attend a music therapy session at Swaram (the place that celebrates music).
+I happened to attend a music therapy session at Svaram (the place that celebrates music).
+It is one of the important Auroville places to visit.
 If innovative musical-instruments are your thing, then this is your place.

 For example, in the image below is an instrument that needs water for it to be played.